maxtech3d/JoyLight/documentation/ElectronicsAssembly.md

 ![Pin trimming 2](images/ElectronicsAssembly_step7b.jpg)

 Congratulations, you have finished assembling the JoyLight board all by yourself!
 You can now proceed to [3D printing the JoyLight enclosure](Enclosure3dPrinting.md) or [Assembling the JoyLight enclosure](EnclosureAssembly.md).

+P.S.
+Wondering what all those unpopulated pin headers are?
+They're for connecting [Seeeduino Grove boards]https://www.seeedstudio.com/category/Grove-c-1003.html?cat=890.
+This allows you to connect additional expansions such as light sensors, Bluetooth/WiFi modules or even an OLED display!
+Stay tuned for a detailed guide.
+In the meanwile, you can read more information on [their website](https://wiki.seeedstudio.com/Grove_System/)